brijr/components/instructions.md

 ## Design System Overview

-Use the design system from `@/components/site/ds` for all components:
+Use the design system from `@/components/site` for all components:

+You can reference `@/components/site/site-ds.md`

 ### Import Structure